Q: "MOST IMPORTANT: HOW DO WE GET A MARRIAGE LICENSE?"

 IN NEW JERSEY: My local full service wedding ceremony fee starts at $500 for weddings in the Monmouth, Ocean and Burlington County areas.

 All other parts of New Jersey, my fee starts at $600.
-Of course, ceremonies that take place in Sussex County or Cape May may demand the higher fee.
+Of course, ceremonies that take place in Sussex County or Cape May may demand a slightly higher fee.

 There is never an extra add-on free for things during your ceremony nor any "travel charges".
-I have an extra charge for my attendance at your rehearsal.
+There is an extra charge for my attendance at your rehearsal.

 OTHER PLACES: In NYC, Long Island, Westchester, Rockland and Orange Counties, Eastern Pennsylvania and Destination Weddings....
 Please call for a quote.
 (I have a valid passport!)